Here are a couple of pressure cooker reviews if you're thinking of buying a pressure cooker, and a good cookbook to go along with it.

 What to look for in a pressure cooker

-I would opt for a larger cooker (8 or 10 quart) if you have the cash.
+I use a 6 quart cooker, but I would opt for a larger cooker (8 or 10 quart) if you have the cash and kids.
 This allows you to make a bigger meal that can be lunch or dinner the next day too.
 Putting the lid on a cooker can take some practice, none of them are like butter, but the one you buy should go on easily.
 Make sure the bottom of the cooker has a thick base, much like regular pots, a thin base burns food.

 I imagine there are a ton of pressure cooker reviews online, this is my take on it.
 Please let me know yours in the comments